Blane David Nordahl: Further arrests

 Soon after being released on parole in April 2001, Nordahl went on the run, having committed more burglaries in Philadelphia.
 Using aliases, he avoided arrest until March 2002, when he was apprehended by US Marshals in Maple Shade Township, New Jersey.
 No new burglary charges were brought against him, but he was sentenced to two years in prison for probation violations.

 He was discharged in November 2003, but was held in custody awaiting extradition to New York State to face charges of burglary and grand larceny made by the Dutchess County District Attorney's Office.
 Nordahl, however, became a fugitive again and avoided his extradition hearing.

 During this time, a series of skillful mansion break-ins occurred along the East Coast, in which high values of sterling silver were taken.
-These initially puzzled their investigators, as Detective Jack McGiness of the Philadelphia serious crime unit later explained:

-Suddenly there were all these burglaries that had Nordahl's modus operandi all over them.
-We thought that he was locked up, but then discovered that he was not.
+These initially puzzled their investigators, such as Philadelphia detective Jack McGiness, who later explained that "there were all these burglaries that had Nordahl's modus operandi all over them.
+We thought that he was locked up, but then discovered that he was not."

 He was arrested again in Philadelphia in January 2004, after US Marshals again tracked him, this time to the home of his ex-girlfriend's sister.
 Although he violently resisted arrest, he was eventually apprehended and charged with assaulting police officers and skipping bail.
 In December 2004, he was sentenced to eight years in prison.

-Released on parole in 2010, he was again arrested in Hilliard, Florida on August 26, 2013, by the Nassau County Sheriff's Office.
+Following release on parole in 2010, he committed burglaries in at least Georgia, South Carolina, and Tennessee, before being arrested in Hilliard, Florida, on August 26, 2013.

+In August 2017, a court in Brunswick, Georgia gave Nordahl a sentence of 20 years, with a minimum of 11 years in prison, for a 2013 burglary in St. Simons.

+In February 2025, a court in Aiken, South Carolina gave him a sentence of 12 years, but then credited him with six years for time served from his 2017 sentence in Georgia, for burglaries he committed in Aiken in 2013.